Custom Software vs Off-the-shelf: Best Approach for Business Growth

 The software is built to cater to the specific needs of an organization or individual users.
 For instance, you are the HR head who wants to introduce a payroll system in your organization.
 As an experienced person in the HR department, you know the system inside out.
 Hence, you decided to go for a custom solution that would be equipped with all the features that are required for the payroll system of your company.

 Custom software is built to meet the unique challenges of a particular organization or an individual.
 It is designed specifically for the unique circumstances and when built well, provides a perfect solution to your problem.
+For example, you can serverless technology to enhance your software’s performance.
 It is built to internalize your current processes for which you don’t have to change the processes.
 It is really fast and easy for you and your team to familiarize themselves with how the system works.
 It will be simpler to fine-tune the software in the future to make sure that a high level of performance is maintained.

 Off-the-shelf software is designed for a wide range of consumers with a standard design and framework that is already developed.
 There are chances that it might not cater to your individual requirements.
 This would require you to be more careful while choosing one.